PedrioliLab/ReAdW/README.md

 The script will convert all new RAW files in a folder and place the resulting mzXML files in a separate mzXML folder.
 ## Latest changes
+**2016.1.0, 2016/06/21**
+- Remove enumeration of instrument types in code; just pass read instrument type to output
+- If there is an error reading the injection time; do not write out that attribute

 **2015.1.0, 2015/06/28**
 - Add support for ETD+SA.